The Lawson family

 The Lawsons take time to handle their cattle quietly, applying and then releasing pressure when they are moving as desired.
 Being aware of the livestock’s instincts, field of sight and natural tendencies within a herd structure all contribute to keeping the cattle relaxed as possible while being moved onto the next paddock or handled within the yards.

-Gundillawah is beautiful country of rolling hills and meandering creeks, it’s productive country and usually provides reliable rainfall.
+Gundillawah is a beautiful country of rolling hills and meandering creeks, it’s a productive country and usually provides reliable rainfall.